Turtle358/Turtle358/README.md

 - 🏃[`Books to voice AI (joint project)`](https://github.com/Radonchnk/Books-to-Voice-with-AI)

 A tool using AI TTS models to turn entire books into audiobooks

 -  🛡️[`AI Phishing protection tool`](https://github.com/Turtle358/PhishingURLDetector)

 A tool using a home build deep learning tool to effectively detect and warn against phishing urls

 - 🚆 [CallingPoint](https://callingpoint.co.uk/)

-  Your designated national rail companion
+CallingPoint is your ultimate calling point for navigating the UK National Rail network.
+Get live departure boards, intelligent routing, and proactive disruption alerts right in your pocket.
 ---

 #### Stats